William-PanWei/architecture/draft-ietf-rats-architecture.md

 A Composite Attester is an entity composed of multiple sub-entities that its trustworthiness has to be determined by evaluating all these sub-entities.
-Each sub-entity has at least one Attesting Environment collecting the claims from at least one Target Environment and generates its Evidence against its trustworthiness, therefore it can be called an Attester.
-Among these Attesters, there may be only some, which can be called Main Attesters, that have the communication functionality with the Verifier, and other Attesters are evaluated via their help.
+Each sub-entity has at least one Attesting Environment collecting the claims from at least one Target Environment, then this sub-entity generates Evidence about its trustworthiness.
+Therefore each sub-entity can be called an Attester.
+Among these Attesters, there may be only some, which can be called Lead Attesters, that have the communication functionality with the Verifier, and other Attesters are evaluated via their help.

-For example, the carrier-grade router is a composite device consisted of multiple slots.
+For example, the carrier-grade router is a composite device consisting of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
-Each slot has the attesting environment like the TPM or TEE collecting the claims of its boot process and generates the Evidence to prove its trustworthiness.
+Each slot has the attesting environment like the TPM or TEE collecting the claims of its boot process and generates Evidence to prove its trustworthiness.
 The main control slot can communicate with the Verifier while other slots cannot, so it collects the Evidence of other slots and produces the final Evidence of the whole router.
-Therefore the router is a Composite Attester, each slot is an Attester and the main control slot is the Main Attester.
+Therefore the router is a Composite Attester, each slot is an Attester and the main control slot is the Lead Attester.

 Another example is the multi-chassis router which is composed of multiple single carrier-grade routers.
 The multi-chassis router provides higher throughput by interconnecting